trigg3rX/triggerx-backend/docs/5_datatypes.md

 **Field Notes**:

 - `ConditionType`: Type of condition to monitor
-- `UpperLimit` and `LowerLimit`: Trigger when value is outside or inside range
+- `UpperLimit` and `LowerLimit`: Trigger when value is outside or inside range, only upper limit is used for single value conditions
 - `SelectedKeyRoute`: JSON path (e.g., `data.price.usd`) for extracting value from API response

 ### 6. TaskDataEntity